 Electrochemical processes form the basis for many processes and devices: the purification of metals, metal deposition; the detection method used in some biosensors; the creation of electrical energy in a fuel cell or battery.
-Characterization of the structure of the electrochemical interface and evaluating the kinetics of the processes occurring on the surface are important to understand the properties of electrochemical devices.
+Characterization of the structure of the electrochemical interface, identifying and evaluating the kinetics of the processes occurring on the surface are important to understand, improve and design new electrochemical devices.

 Study of the electrode surface requires the use of many electrochemical techniques as well as in-situ spectroscopic and microscopic tools.
 A summary of the techniques used can be found here.
 Our main research focus is the study of electrode surfaces and the processes occurring on them, from the dynamics of adsorbed molecular films, to the kinetics of redox reactions on nano particle surfaces in fuel cells.